 Berkshire

-One of the interesting plants we discovered in the garden was The Handkerchief Tree (Davidia involucrata) (above middle).
+One of the interesting plants we discovered in the garden was The Handkerchief Tree (Davidia involucrata) (above right).
 It was in full bloom and the soft, white bracts were waving in the breeze.

 Located just outside of London, this is a great garden for your first stop after you land at Heathrow.
 It is another of those gardens that is wonderful anytime but probably shows best in April, May and June.
 The pictures here area from late May in 2004.